Disclaimer: This post may contain affiliate links. I get a small commission at no cost to you. Read my full disclaimer

 Bonus!
 11. Invest in a New Hobby

-I’ve learned as an adult that hobbies are really expensive!
+I’ve learned that adult hobbies are really expensive!
 It seems that no matter which new hobby I want to start, there is a big upfront cost for equipment and gear.
 Earlier this summer I bought my first bike as an adult, and before you start picturing me with leather chaps and a Harley, let me clarify, I’m talking pedal bike.
 It’s used entry level bike to commute around town and it cost me $300.
 To me, that’s a pretty hefty investment.

 Wrapping It Up

 Cars are super important, but they don’t need to cost an arm and a leg.
 You will have so many options to save and spend elsewhere once your vehicle is paid off.
 Invest in your future, your home, your friends, or your hobbies!

 Let Me Know in the Comments